Read on to find out why pet photography is the genre sure to take you to the next level.

 So we now know why pet owners are willing to put forth so much for their faithful companions – they are viewed not as ‘just pets’; but family.
 More akin to a sibling or a child.

-Bob Verte continued to drive his point home as he highlighs the commitments and lengths today’s pet owner will go to to ensure a ‘happy life’ for their companion(s), “talk to any pet owner and they’ll tell you how difficult it is to put a dollar limit on what they’d spend to give their loyal companion and happy life.”
+Bob Verte continued to drive his point home as he highlights the commitments and lengths today’s pet owner will go to to ensure a ‘happy life’ for their companion(s), “talk to any pet owner and they’ll tell you how difficult it is to put a dollar limit on what they’d spend to give their loyal companion a happy life....”

 Luxury pet life is real; and growing.
-The areas pet owners will explore to benefit their pet or portray them are only limited to the imagination.
+The areas pet owners will explore to benefit or show off their pet are only limited to the imagination.